claw-project/claw-compiler/README.md

 make doc
 ```

+### Supported version
+The CLAW XcodeML to XcodeML translator is written in Java.
+Java version 7 and
+above are supported.

 ### OMNI Compiler
 The CLAW Compiler is built on the top of the OMNI Compiler.
 For more